carolina-vallejo/week-events-manager/README.md

 ## Description

-This repository is an answer to a front-end challenge for Shyftplan.

-The task consist in build an interactive weekly events calendar in React.js
+This repository is a small app to create weekly events with drag and drop interaction in React.js

 ---